How to Make 10,000 Steps in New York City, USA

 Starting at City Hall Park, this loop explores the Financial District, Chinatown, Little Italy, and the Brooklyn Bridge, crossing into Brooklyn for views before looping back via the Manhattan Bridge or ferry.
 Highlights include Wall Street's architecture, 9/11 Memorial, and vibrant ethnic enclaves with street food options.
 The route combines history, culture, and urban energy, with some hills on the bridges adding cardio.
 It's best in the morning to beat crowds.

-Walking Tips for New York City, USA
+Local 10k Strategy for New York City, USA